istio/community/ROCKETCHAT.md

 Content will be automatically removed if it violates code of conduct or is a sales pitch.
 Admins will take a screenshot of such behavior in order to document the situation.
 The community takes such violations extremely seriously, and they will be handled swiftly.

-## Inactivating accounts
+## Deactivating accounts

-For reasons listed below, admins may inactivate/remove individual Rocket.Chat accounts:
+For reasons listed below, admins may deactivate/remove individual Rocket.Chat accounts:

 - Spreading spam content in DMs and/or channels
 - Not adhering to the code of conduct in DMs and/or channels
-- Overtly selling products, related or unrelated to Istio
+- Overtly selling products, whether related or unrelated to Istio

 ## Specific channel rules